tejaswi1021/learnhub/README.md

 This project helps in understanding full-stack development, API handling, authentication, and real-time data interaction using MongoDB.
 It is a great learning resource for anyone who wants to build and deploy a full-stack application from scratch.

+🔍 Key Features

+👩‍🎓 User Authentication: Sign up, log in, and manage secure sessions with JWT.

+📚 Courses Module: Browse and view detailed course content.

+🧑‍🏫 Admin Dashboard: Add, update, or delete courses (admin only).

+💾 MongoDB Integration: Course data and user info stored in a cloud database.

+🔁 REST API: Backend built with Express.js and Node.js using clean and scalable REST APIs.

+⚛️ Responsive Frontend: Built with React.js and styled using modern UI frameworks.

+📦 State Management: Uses React Context API or Redux for managing application state.

  React + Vite